dasch-swiss/dsp-ui-lib/docs/how-to-contribute/design-documentation.md

 The viewer module provides components to perform CRUD operations.
 These are split into two groups called **value** and **operation** components.
-The value components deal with the specifics of each value type supported by Knora, the operation components deal with the actual CRUD operations.
+The value components deal with the specifics of each value type supported by DSP-API, the operation components deal with the actual CRUD operations.
 With the current design, an operation component can be written in a generic way so that it supports all value types.
 Therefore, there is no need to write value specific operation components.